endersonmaia/zabbix-templates/rstp/README.md

-# RTSP via SNMP
+# RSTP via SNMP

-This template uses a Discovery Rule to find interfaces of a switch that has RTSP enabled, and add trigger to monitor it's status.
+This template uses a Discovery Rule to find interfaces of a switch that has RSTP enabled, and add trigger to monitor it's status.
 In case you only want to monitor some of the interfaces, you have to change the filter rules.

 ## Installing